Understanding Finances in Divorce

 - Credit card statements

 - List and value of personal property including automobiles

 Once this information is gathered by the financial neutral or coach, a net worth (asset and liability sheet) and combined budget statement will be developed to assist in the discussion of the financial settlement.
 Other questions and issues that may arise include:

 - The best way to divide taxable accounts

 - Can I take money out of my retirement account?

 - Tax consequences of taking a distribution from a retirement account

 - What to do with the marital home

-- Can the wife/husband afford to stay in the marital home?
+- Can I or my spouse afford to stay in the marital home?